skema-dev/skema-go/sample/grpc-dao/README.md

 ```
 	user := database.Manager().GetDAO(&dao.User{})
 ```
-First, we do NOT design or create a DAO by ourselves, we *Fetch* an DAO object from a database manager.
+First, we do NOT design or create a DAO by ourselves, we *Fetch* a DAO object from a database manager.
 The manager in fact register all DAOs for tables/models you designed, so you can just fetch from the registry, instead create a new one.
 By this way, we can avoid many repetitive actions when building a DAO object.

 ```
 err = user.Upsert(&dao.User{